-Driving from Perth to Margaret River, some 275kms away, takes around three and a half hours.
-However there’s plenty to see along the way to make it a day trip or even longer if you want to swim, dive, surf and explore the towns en route.
-The Margaret River is one of our favourite parts of the world and these are the stops we like to make en route.
+Driving from Perth to Margaret River, some 275kms away, in southwest Western Australia, takes around three and a half hours, but there’s enough to see along the way to make a day trip of it or even a longer journey of two or three days if you want to meet adorable little woylies, swim, surf, dive, sky-dive, spot wildlife and marine life, or just drop into the lovely laidback beachside towns en route.

 Driving from Perth to Margaret River – Where to Stop on the Way

 Driving from Perth to Margaret River is a real delight, especially when you break up the journey at places like Bunbury, Busselton and Dunsborough.

 Driving from Perth to Margaret River your first stop will be laidback Bunbury, 175km from Perth (allow at least two hours for the drive).
 While it’s not the prettiest beach town in Australia, it’s got a welcoming vibe, the locals are friendly, there are some fascinating things to do, and at the very least it’s a brilliant place to rest and stretch your legs.